To enable FastCGI, add the following rules to your .htaccess file:

 });

-to the top of your main function.handle_cookies_sessions
+my ($exit); to the top of your main function.handle_cookies_sessions with:

 $exit = &Library_global::handle_cookies_sessions(...);